kots727/slugbotics.github.io/README.md

 ## Deploying

-To deploy an update to the site, simply push to the main branch and the automation will ensure that a new github pages is compiled and published.
+To deploy an update to the site, fork this repo and then make a pull request to master.
+Once maintainers approve the request to the main branch, the automation will ensure that a new github pages is compiled and published.

 ## Maintainers